Arts & Crafts | Teen Areas | Food | Youth Area | Korner’s Folly | Antique Car Show | Walking Tour

 NC National Guard Free

 Come and see some of the high tech equipment of the NC National Guard.
 On display will be a palletized load system truck, which carries supplies and ammunition to the field.

-Thanks to the generosity of our Kernersville Lowe’s Home Improvement store, you can build your own woodworking project.
-Lowe’s provides quite of selection of things to build.
+You can build your own woodworking project.
 There is no charge to participate.
 Parental assistance is welcomed and encouraged for younger children.
 All of the equipment and supplies are provided.
 You keep the finished results

 Kernersville Police Department Free

 Experience what it is like to drive while impaired.

 Witness various rescue techniques and view the fire trucks.